-Check the "Possible Causes" listed above.
+Start by checking the "Possible Causes" listed above.
 Visually inspect the related wiring harness and connectors.
-Check for damaged components and look for broken, bent, pushed out, or corroded terminals.
+Check for damaged components and look for broken, bent, pushed out, or corroded connector's pins.

 The P0327 code means that the Knock Sensor is not working properly.
 Problems with the knock sensor will not cause an engine performance problems.
 Replacing the knock sensor usually takes care of the problem.
 If you have another code besides the knock sensor code fix the other issue first.

-Labor: 1.0The cost of diagnosing the P0327 2009 NISSAN ROGUE code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The cost to diagnose the P0327 2009 NISSAN ROGUE code is 1.0 hour of labor.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 An excessively low voltage from the sensor is sent to Engine Control Module (ECM)